Jonathan-Austin64/Password-Generator/README.md

-# Password-Generator
+# Password-Generator README

-JavaScript homework assignment
+This is a password genorator.